canonical/action-publish/README.md

 This will build the project, upload the result to the store, and release it to the `edge` channel.
-If the `release` input parameter is omitted, then the build will not be uploaded but not released.
+If the `release` input parameter is omitted, then the build will be uploaded but not released.

 ## Store Login